news

 • The first and second prize winners in the Novice and the Open class at each qualifier, will qualify for the final.
 In the case where the first and/or second placed horse has already qualified, the next placed horse may qualify for the final at the judges discretion.

-• Combinations may only compete in one section (either Novice or Open) at the final of the Treo Eile Showing Pathway series.
+• Combinations may only compete in one section (either Novice or Open) at the final of the Tattersalls Ireland Treo Eile Showing Pathway series.
 A Novice combination that has qualified for the final, and also wins an Open qualifier throughout the series, must compete in the Open section of the Treo Eile Pathway series final.

 NOVICE RACEHORSE TO RIDING HORSE CLASS